 5. The relationship between osmotic pressure at 273K when 10g glucose (P1), 10g urea (P2) and 10g sucrose (P3) are dissolved in 250ml of water is

 - P2 > P1 > P3

 - P2 > P3 > P1

 6. Two liquids X and Y form an ideal solution.
 At 300K vapour pressure of the solution containing 1mol of X and 3 mol of Y is 550 mm Hg.
-At the same temperature, if 1 mol of Y is further added to this solution, vapour pressure of the solution increases by 10 mm Hg.
-Vapour pressure of X and Y in the pure states will be respectively.
+At the same temperature, if 1 mol of Y is further added to this solution, the vapour pressure of the solution increases by 10 mm Hg.
+Vapour pressure of X and Y in the pure states will be respectively

 - 300 and 400

 - 500 and 600

 7. Mixing up equal volumes of 0.1M NaOH and 0.1M CH3COOH yields a solution which is